GeoscienceAustralia/ptha/propagation/SWALS/README.md

 through nested domain interfaces.

-Parallel computation (shared and distributed memory CPU) is supported with a mixture of Fortran coarrays and/or MPI and/or openmp.
+Parallel computation (shared and distributed memory CPU) is supported with a mixture of MPI (or Fortran coarrays) and openmp.
 Static load balancing can be used to improve the efficiency of large parallel jobs.
 The code includes a unit test suite, a parallel unit test suite, and a validation test suite (the latter focussing on tsunami type problems).